 - On macOS: Grant AudioGridderServer the “Accessibility” (10.14+) and “Screen Recording” (10.15+) permissions (System Preferences -> Security & Privacy -> Privacy Tab) – This is also required after upgrading from 1.0 to 1.1!
 You will not be able to see/control the remote UI otherwise.

 - On Windows: It’s recommended to deactivate scaling.
-Even though AudioGridder works with scaling enabled, it has a negative impact on the performance.
+Even though AudioGridder works with scaling enabled, it has a negative impact on the performance and some plugins don’t work well with it.

 - Run the server